Criminal intelligence analyst

 What it's like

-Collect information from local, national and international computer systems
+collecting information from local, national and international computer systems

-Update intelligence records in databases
+updating intelligence records in databases

-Analyse data using specialist software
+using specialist software to analyse data

-Be a witness during court proceedings
+acting as a witness during court proceedings

 Explore more information about this job